reduxjs/redux-toolkit/docs/tutorials/basic-tutorial.md

 })
 ```

-That's not bad, but we can make one more major change to ths.
+That's not bad, but we can make one more major change to this.
 Why do we even need to generate the action creators separately, or write out those action type strings?
 The really important part here is the reducer functions.

 That's where the [`createSlice` function](../api/createSlice.md) comes in.
 It allows us to provide an object with the reducer functions, and it will automatically generate the action type strings and action creator functions based on the names of the reducers we listed.